home-assistant/core/.github/PULL_REQUEST_TEMPLATE.md

 <!--
   You are amazing!
 Thanks for contributing to our project!
   Please, DO NOT DELETE ANY TEXT from this template! (unless instructed).
-Thanks.
 -->
 ## Breaking change
 <!--